 When you selected another file via browsing or finished editing the filename here by pressing Enter, the new file will be loaded and compared with the already loaded file(s).

-The three input windows are assigned the letters "A", "B" and "C".
-"A" has color blue, "B" has green and "C" has magenta.
-(These are the defaults, but can be changed in the Settings-Menu.)
+The three input windows are assigned the letters A, B and C. A has color blue, B has green and C has magenta.
+(These are the defaults, but can be changed in the Color item in the settings dialog.)

 When a difference is detected then the color shows which input file differs.
-When both other input files differ then the color used to express this is red by default ("Conflict color" in the Settings).
+When both other input files differ then the color used to express this is red by default (Conflict color option in the Color item in the settings dialog).
 This colorscheme is especially useful in the case of three input files, which will be seen in the next section (Merging).

 The vertical line separating the summary column and the text is interrupted if the input file had no lines there.
 When word-wrap is enabled then this vertical line appears dotted for wrapped lines.

 Sometimes the algorithm places the wrong lines next to each other.
 Or you want to compare one piece of text with text at a completely different position in the other file.
 For these situations you can manually instruct KDiff3 to align certain lines.
-Mark the text for which you want to improve the alignment with the mouse as you would for copy and paste in the first diff view and then choose "Add Manual Diff Alignment" in the "Diffview"-menu (keyboard shortcut "Ctrl-Y") .
+Mark the text for which you want to improve the alignment with the mouse as you would for copy and paste in the first diff view and then choose → menu item (Ctrl+Y).
 An orange bar will appear in the summary column next to the chosen text.
 Repeat this for the second and (if available) third diff view.
 KDiff3 will immediately recalculate the differences everytime you do this, and will align the chosen lines.
 Of course some of the previously matching lines in between might not match anymore.